-Kasoa Ritual Murder case: Court orders lawyers to file addresses by March 14
+Kasoa ritual murder case: Court orders lawyers to file addresses by March 14

 The court presided over by Justice Lydia Osei Marfo, therefore, ordered the lawyers in the matter to file their addresses.

-According to the court, the lawyers must file soft copies of the addresses via e-mails.
+According to the court, the lawyers must file soft copies of the addresses via e-mail.

 The court is expected to sum up the matter afterwards.